 ATLANTA — Former presidential candidate and WSB Radio host Herman Cain has died after a battle with COVID-19, officials said Thursday.

-The Georgia politician and businessman had been hospitalized in metro Atlanta since testing positive for the virus on July 27.
+The Georgia politician and businessman had been hospitalized in metro Atlanta since testing positive for the virus in July.
 He was 74.

 Earlier this week, Cain’s staff had tweeted that he was still recovering and remained on oxygen.